Friday·14·December·2007

 crashes away — either at once or when you try to switch to a

-text console by pressing e.g. Ctrl-Alt-F1 while such a
+text console by pressing e.g. Ctrl-Alt-F1

 page is displayed.